jsk-ros-pkg/jsk_robot/jsk_spotkinova_robot/README.md

 ### Bringup robot

-First, please 1.turn on spot and turn on motors according to [Bringup spot](../jsk_spot_robot#bringup-spot) and 2.switch on kinova.
+1. Turn on spot and turn on motors according to [Bringup spot](../jsk_spot_robot#bringup-spot)
+2. Switch on kinova.
-After that, please run the ros driver and other basic programs with `spotkinova_bringup.launch`.
+3. Please run the ros driver and other basic programs with `spotkinova_bringup.launch`.

 ```bash
 source ~/spotkinova_ws/devel/setup.bash